vernjan/tech-notes/notes/design/system-design/storage.md

 ### Technical glossary

-- **controller** - physical device, typical SSD has one NVMe controller
+- **controller**
-    - connection is between a host and controller
+    - interface ("path") between a host and an NVM subsystem
+    - in case of PC, we typically have as many controllers as SSD disks
     - dual-ported SSD exist
-    - one host can, of course, has many SSDs (and thus many controllers)
 - **host** - client
-    - host NQN - globally unique, usually one NQN per host (except for VMware's vVol and VMFS)
+    - **host NQN** - globally unique, usually one NQN per host (except for VMware's vVol and VMFS)
         - multiple NICs on the same host have the same NQN
-    - host ID - unique within the host (VM, pod, container, application, ...)
+    - **host ID**
+        - > Controllers in an NVM subsystem that have the same Host Identifier are assumed to be associated with the same host and have the same reservation and registration rights.
 - **namespace**
     - NVMe uses namespace IDs while SCSI uses LUN IDs
     - divides the SSD into logical units - to host it appears as a separate SSD disk